eSolia/blog.esolia.pro/src/posts/20250402-sharepoint-online-post-migration-problem-causes-solutions-en.md

 ## From On-Premises to the Cloud

-> "Decommission all on-premises servers across all sites and move to the cloud!"
+> Decommission all on-premises servers across all sites and move to the cloud!

 <br>
 This is a common scenario in foreign-affiliated companies.
 Often, projects are rolled out to local offices under directives from Global IT.
 In one such company, following an order from the Global IT Manager, the local IT team was tasked with reviewing its file server operations and migrating them to the cloud.<br>
 <br>